uhub/awesome-erlang/README.md

 * [vances/radierl](https://github.com/vances/radierl) - RADIUS protocol stack for Erlang.
 * [ngmoco/ngproc](https://github.com/ngmoco/ngproc) - Distributed process registry in Erlang
 * [jasondavies/emdns](https://github.com/jasondavies/emdns) - Bonjour/Zeroconf/mDNS in Erlang
-* [erlang/sourcer](https://github.com/erlang/sourcer) - An Erlang scanner+parser tailored for use in an IDE.
 * [andyfinnell/kalerl](https://github.com/andyfinnell/kalerl) - An Erlang implementation of the Kaleidoscope language from the LLVM tutorial.
 * [marianoguerra/match](https://github.com/marianoguerra/match) - [kept for historical reasons, see efene] a calculator implemented in erlang that will turn into a toy language if I have time
 * [JoeOsborn/lergic](https://github.com/JoeOsborn/lergic) - An embedded datalog-like logic programming DSL for Erlang.